fpcxm911/airbrb/BONUS.md

         - form validation ensures at least one bedrooms input is needed to make the listing valid.

 5. For listing publish:
-    - one row availability range input fields are provided by default
+    - one row of availability range input field is provided by default
     - validation to prevent availability date ranges overlap
     - validation to ensure at least one availability date range provided

-6. Listing create, edit, delete are live responsive, user could see page updating without refreshing the page.
+6. Listing create, edit, and delete are live responsive.
+User could see page updating without refreshing the page.

 ### 2.3.
 Feature Set 3.
 Landing Page: Listings and Search

 1. A reset button is provided, which allows user to clear the search result and go back to initial state of the listing page without refreshing

-2. Similar to hosted page, conditionally rendering Number of total reviews && SVG rating of each listing
+2. Conditionally rendering Number of total reviews & SVG rating
     - if listing has no reviews yet, a text is diplayed indicating no reviews
-    - otherwise rating && number of reviews are shown.
+    - otherwise, ratings & number of reviews are shown.

 3. For listing showing, following additional info is shown to provide better UX
     - Property Type